Acting With Impunity

 Edward Coristine and Kyle Schutt are reportedly given elevated access to CISA systems, including documents and staff emails.

-Thomas Shedd has allegedly requested admin access to 19 different systems within TTS at GSA
+Thomas Shedd has allegedly requested admin access to 19 different systems within TTS at GSA.
+It is unusual for agency leadership to have such access, especially for systems that contain sensitive information.

 2/20/25